 2012: RIAI Architect Accredited in Conservation Grade 2

 2018: Appointment to RIAI Historic Buildings Committee

-Fergal currently acts as both a grade 2 conservation architect consultant and and as lead architect for a range of projects to historic and protected structures in Leinster with clients that include Westmeath County Council, Louth County Council and Drogheda Port Company.
+Fergal currently acts as both a consultant conservation architect and and as lead architect for a range of projects to historic and protected structures in Leinster with clients that include Waterways Ireland, Westmeath County Council, Malcolm Hollis Building Consultants, Drogheda Port Company, Smarmore Castle Rehabilitation Centre and The Cliff at Lyons Hotel, Celbridge.
 A copy of Fergal’s conservation cv can be downloaded below: